adam-p/yesterday-i-learned/business.md

 Further reading: [0001.md](sources/0001.md)

+* [Buy the rumour sell the news](http://www.investopedia.com/stock-analysis/2010/buy-on-the-rumor-sell-on-the-news-vod-vz-t-aapl-goog0706.aspx): traders typically dump shares immediately after a new product is introduced.
+You should therefore buy the shares somewhere around two weeks after the release, and sell a week before the hype cycle comes to a close.

 #### To buy

 * Consider buying stocks in a *bull market*: a market where people are starting to gain confidence in investing.